technofocus-pte/dplyadptm365cpltdepth/Labguides/Lab6/Lab6.md

 Zava is looking to **enhance employee experience** by enabling quick, conversational access to **HR-related information** directly within **Microsoft 365 Copilot Chat**. **Employees** frequently ask questions about **HR policies**, career growth opportunities, learning pathways, and recruitment data stored across SharePoint sites.

-To address this, Zava’s IT and HR teams decide to build a **dedicated HR agen**t using **Microsoft Copilot Studio**.
+To address this, Zava’s IT and HR teams decide to build a **dedicated HR agent** using **Microsoft Copilot Studio**.
 This agent will be declaratively defined, hosted inside Microsoft 365 Copilot Chat, and enriched with organizational knowledge stored in SharePoint.
 The solution must be built in a secure, isolated Power Platform environment and seamlessly integrated into the Microsoft 365 experience.

 **Objective**